 Activity 2 – What is global Warming?

-Make a list of ways that you can live to use less energy, consume fewer products, and help to prevent global warming.
+Make a list of ways that you can live to use less energy, consume fewer products, and help prevent global warming.

 Activity 3 – Greenhouse Gas Emissions